At Friendly Fires we stock thousands of replacement parts for Wood, Gas, and Pellet Stoves, Fireplaces, and Inserts.

 One of the most common questions we get is “How do I determine the make and model I have?”

-This guide shows two easy 2 steps which will help 99% of you figure out which unit you have – thus ensuring you are ordering the correct part.
+This guide shows two easy steps which will help 99% of people figure out which unit you have – thus ensuring you are ordering the correct part.

 Step One: Check the Owner’s Manual

 The single best way to ensure you are ordering the correct part is to refer to the owner’s manual that came with your appliance when it was installed.

 Most owners manuals will include a list of replacement parts and the related part numbers.
 Newer manuals will generally include an exploded view diagram as well, showing what the part looks like and how it fits into your unit.

 This is the best method of ensuring that you are ordering the correct part.

 If you can’t locate your manual, you can search online for it or contact the manufacturer of your appliance.
 However, if you don’t know your model you won’t be able to search for the manual – in that case proceed to step 2.